Health Care Facts: Why We Need Health Care Reform

 From the growth in personal debt and bankruptcy, to the ever-increasing costs of health care, to the ever-growing profits of the health care corporations, the US health care system is spiraling out of control.

-The fact is ObamaCare's health care reform is only a stepping stone.
+The fact is ObamaCare's health care reforms are only a stepping stone.
 Let's take a look at the real health care facts.

 This year the American people will spend approximately 2.8 trillion dollars on health care, and it is being projected that Americans will spend 4.5 trillion dollars on health care in 2019.